Community Solar Zoning Text Amendment

 Process & Feedback

 The proposal reflects concepts that staff felt would provide a balance between protecting farmland, co-locating with agricultural use, minimizing impacts, and addressing several common concerns.
-However, the concepts also represent a starting point for discussion and feedback.
-Revisions are anticipated as a result of seeking and incorporating feedback throughout the process.
+However, the concepts also represented a starting point for discussion and feedback.
+As a result of feedback, the Board revised the concept for location criteria for eligible parcels.

-- Stakeholders: Feedback is welcomed at any time during the process, but especially after the internal groups have provided feedback and concepts are revised to reflect that feedback.
+- Stakeholders & Interest Groups: The initial proposed concepts were run by various boards and interest groups.
+Feedback was and is welcomed at any time during the process.
 Property owners and solar industry groups may email feedback with specific concerns, why, and suggested alternatives to Brenda Dinne at email@example.com.

 - Board of County Commissioners: Once the Planning & Zoning Commission forwards a recommendation to the Board, staff will brief the Board on the Planning & Zoning Commission’s recommendation.
 The Board will discuss the proposed zoning amendment and recommendations and can choose to accept, decline, or modify the recommended proposed zoning text.
 Once the Board is comfortable with a proposal to release for public comment, a public hearing will be scheduled to accept official public comments on the proposed code amendment.
 Members of the public may provide official comment at that time.
 Following the public hearing, the Board will deliberate on the comments and decide how to proceed.
 They could adopt the amendment at that point.